 The term insurance basics

-Term life insurance covers you for a specific period outlined in the policy (the “term”).
+Term life insurance covers you1 at a guaranteed level premium for a specific period outlined in the policy (the “term”).
 Typical terms may range from 10 to 20 to 30 years.
+When your insurance term is about to end, you'll need to decide what to do next.

 Sounds reasonable, right?
 But life often doesn’t go according to plan.